sebastianlettner/NeuralNetworks/README.md

 # NeuralNetworks
-This is a school project.
+This is a pet project.